 Joy Lives Here

 In April, the astonishingly smart and very kind Sylvia Verkley approached us with her dream – reminisart™.
 A true passion project she’d been contemplating for four years since experiencing her father-in-law struggle with dementia.
-The once robust, avid fisherman, lover of life was increasingly losing himself.
-His spark.
+The once robust, avid fisherman, lover of life was becoming discombobulated.
+Increasingly losing his sense of place.
+Connection.

 One day, while visiting him, he keyed in on an advertisement for a Ford truck.
-His spark reignited, for Fred worked at Ford for forty years.
+Recognition reignited, for Fred worked at Ford for forty years.
 He immediately seemed calmer and less stressed.